KBTV-TV: History

 In October 2008, Nexstar reached an agreement with Fox in which KBTV would become the new Fox affiliate for the Beaumont market.
 The move was made because Nexstar wanted to increase KBTV's news output.
 The affiliation switch took effect on January 1, 2009, ending KBTV's 51-year affiliation with NBC.
-This caused a shakeup in the market as NBC went to a digital subchannel of ABC affiliate KBMT, while KUIL-LP (a former satellite of Lake Charles–based KVHP), which lost Fox, went independent at that time.
+This caused a shakeup in the market as the NBC affiliation moved to a digital subchannel of ABC affiliate KBMT, while KUIL-LP (a former satellite of Lake Charles–based KVHP), which lost Fox, went independent at that time.
 The now-KUIL-LD has since become operated by KBMT and affiliated with MyNetworkTV.

 With this switch, KBTV became the third Fox affiliate to serve southeastern Texas after both KVHP (which served as the network's affiliate of record for the Beaumont area for the network's first sixteen years of existence) and KUIL-LP.

 On February 2, 2009, at 2 p.m., a fire destroyed KBTV's old studios in Port Arthur at 2900 17th Street, a mere 12 hours from giving control to Nexstar's master control hub in Little Rock, Arkansas.
 ATF investigated and no suspect has ever been found.
 Originally the station's home from its 1957 sign-on until 1999, the building primarily served after the move as a storage facility, though the station's doppler weather radar was still based there.
 The building was demolished a few months later.

 Nexstar filed to sell off KBTV-TV to Deerfield Media on August 22, 2012, making this Nexstar's first divestiture in the company's history.
 Upon the deal's completion on December 3, 2012, the station entered into a joint sales agreement and a shared services agreement with Sinclair Broadcast Group, making it a sister station to CBS affiliate KFDM.

 On May 8, 2017, Sinclair announced that it would be acquiring Tribune Media in an all-cash transaction valued at $3.9 billion.
 Had it received regulatory approval from the FCC and the U.S. Department of Justice's Antitrust Division, KBTV would have gained two more sister stations, Dallas CW affiliate KDAF and Houston CW affiliate KIAH.
 The deal was canceled by Tribune in August 2018.

 On January 1, 2021, Sinclair began to migrate KBTV's Fox programming to a subchannel of KFDM; the transition period ended on February 1, 2021, with KBTV switching its primary subchannel to Dabl.